What is the software development process and how can it be improved?

 Pick the right SDLC model

-It all starts at the point of choosing the model for your software development process.
-Here's an overview of the two most popular ones: waterfall and the agile software development framework Scrum.
+It all starts when choosing the model for your software development process.
+Here's an overview of the two most popular: Waterfall and the Agile software development framework Scrum.

 The development team probably follows a workflow that has been established previously.
 But how can you tell that this workflow works well?